Updated August 31, 2023

 You then make payments over the course of the term of the loan (24 months).
 At the end of the term, the CD matures.
 You receive your money back (minus interest and fees)

-Some people think of it like a forced savings program.
 In order to receive the savings, you have to make timely loan payments.
 At the end of the term, you will receive the amounts paid for the loan (minus interest and fees).

 Who Benefits from Self?

 Self is ideal for people who have little to no credit.
 If you've ever tried to apply for credit only to be turned down because you don't have any credit, you are a good candidate.
-How are you supposed to prove you are credit worthy if no one will extend credit?
+How are you supposed to prove you are creditworthy if no one will extend credit?

 This is where Self helps the most.
 They don't pull your credit to determine eligibility.